SrivastavaResearchLab/Damage_Abq_LargeDef_2025/README.md

 # Code for A finite element implementation of a large deformation gradient-damage theory for fracture with Abaqus user material subroutines
 This repository contains the input files, along with the user material subroutines that were used in the manuscript:

-> **K. Alkhoury**, S.A.
-Chester, V. Srivastava, _A finite element implementation of a large deformation gradient-damage theory for fracture with Abaqus user material subroutines_.
-2025, Accepted in EFM.
+>**Alkhoury, K.**, Chester, S. A., & Srivastava, V. (2026).
+A finite element implementation of a large deformation gradient-damage theory for fracture with Abaqus user material subroutines.
+Engineering Fracture Mechanics, 331, 111677. https://doi.org/10.1016/j.engfracmech.2025.111677
+>
+If you use this code, or build upon any part of it, **please cite the publication above**.

 Specifically, the code provided here is used to produce the results in Section 4: Applications to fracture problems.